 Laughter sessions with children

-Laughter Yoga and the Laughter Wellness program work extremely well with children and help add more laughter into their lives.
+Laughter Yoga and Laughter Wellness work extremely well with children and help add more laughter into their lives.
 They promote group laughter without the needs for humor or jokes.
 They have proved very effective in schools as they help to eliminate the factors that cause stress levels among students and hinder healthy relationships.
-The Laughter Wellness program in particular has a structure that children respect: a beginning and an end.
+Laughter Wellness in particular has a structure that children respect: a beginning and an end.
 There is a time to laugh, and a time not to laugh.

 Major stress factors in children today